-COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our unique natural environment is healthy and protected Coastal structures can be managed so their impact does not affect the health and cleanliness of the receiving environment.
+COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our unique natural environment is healthy and protected.
+Coastal structures can be managed so their impact does not affect the health and cleanliness of the receiving environment.
 Our urban and rural environments are people-friendly, well planned and sustainably managed.
 The coastal structures activity ensures our built environments are functional, pleasant and safe by ensuring the coastal structures are operated without causing public health hazards and by providing attractive recreational and commercial facilities.
 Our infrastructure is efficient, cost effective and meets current and future needs.
 The coastal structures activity provides commercial and recreational facilities to meet the community needs at an affordable and safe level.
 The facilities are also managed sustainably.

-Levels of Service (We provide) We will know we are meeting the Level of Service if Current Performance Our works are carried out so that the impacts on the natural coastal environment are minimised to a practical but sustainable level.
+LEVELS OF SERVICE WE WILL KNOW WE ARE MEETING CURRENT (WE PROVIDE) THE LEVEL OF SERVICE IF PERFORMANCE Our works are carried out so that the impacts on the natural coastal environment are minimised to a practical but sustainable level.
 Resource consents are held and complied with for works undertaken by Council or its contractors on Council owned coastal protection - as measured by the number of notices issued to Council.
-[Target: no notices issued] -There were no notices issued.
+(Target: no notices issued.)
+There were no notices issued.